Real-Dev-Squad/identity-service/CONTRIBUTING.md

 11. **Review stage**

-Wait for it to get reviewed, make the changes required (if any) , commit your changes and push the changes again in you forked repository as mentioned in **Step 7** and **Step 10**, your commits will be added to the same pull request you had opened earlier (if it is NOT closed).
+Wait for it to get reviewed, make the changes required (if any) , commit your changes and push the changes again in your forked repository as mentioned in **Step 7** and **Step 10**, your commits will be added to the same pull request you had opened earlier (if it is NOT closed).

 12. **Congratulations on making your first Pull Request! 🎉**